sequence-sh/ConnectorManager/README.md

 # Testing

-`ConnectorRegistry` is integration tested against the [nuget feed](https://gitlab.com/reductech/sequence/connectormanager/-/packages) of this project.
+The `ConnectorRegistry` is integration tested against the [nuget feed](https://gitlab.com/reductech/sequence/connectormanager/-/packages) of this project.

 # Documentation